What Does Risk Assessment Mean?

 with the law.

 There are many good reasons why your employer should assess risk in the workplace.
 Apart from the legal requirements, creating a culture of health and safety first should be a fundamental part of the way they do business.
-When employers invest in making everyone risk aware (and put plans are put in place to mitigate against accidents), everyone benefits.

 If you are worried that your employer is failing to implement risk assessments or take your health and safety at work seriously, then join The Workers Union.
 We have experts on hand ready to give you the help and advice you need.